SUITS-Techteam/TSS2027/README.md

-# 🚨 **Note:** This is not the final version of TSS 2027 but has most functional capabilities of the final version.
-More information can be found under [documents/updates/](./documents/updates/). 🚨
+# 🚨 **Note:** This is not the final version of TSS 2027 but has most functional capabilities of the final version. 🚨

 # TSS 2027